ezflashiv/EZ-Flash-IV-Client-2014/VIM-custom-keystrokes.md

 Note that you can override any of present configurations by editing `~/.vimrc.local` file.

-Below is a list of some custom keystrokes (will be adding more soon):
+Below is a list of some custom keystrokes used in present configuration:

 ## General